airladon/FigureOne/docs/examples/Pythagorean Theorem/README.md

 Uses animation and animation between equation forms to show a proof for the pythagorean theorem.

-Open `index.html` in a browser to view example.
+Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Pythagorean%20Theorm/index.html).

 ![](./example.gif)